 What a beautiful picture of us.
 Salvation is often forgotten in our society.
 It is almost like it is taken for granted.
 It starts with the cross, as far as I’m concerned.
 We must never get caught up in things that take us away from the cross of Jesus.
 Prosperity is ok as long as it is spiritual.
 We should not be chasing things, but things should be chasing us.
 The 23rd Psalm tells us that surely goodness and mercy shall follow or chase us all the days of our lives.
 If our focus is on Jesus and His goodness, those things will be added to us.
 Seek ye first the kingdom of God and His righteousness, and all of these things shall be added unto you.
 Many people have this backward, believing that someone should be chasing the good life here.
 Sorry to burst your bubble, but even Christ tells us that we cannot take these things with us, so why build up for yourself all of these things like fine gold and silver?
 Instead, folks should look to the Hills, which cometh to our help.
 He tells us that we cannot serve two masters.
 Either you are chasing after things or chasing after God.

 People must never forget that we are like Joshua.
 The person who, on their own, is dirty, filthy, full of sin with no hope.
 We must never forget the price Jesus paid for us to have life.
 We must never forget that we were lost.
 Remember that Christians were bought with a price.
 I think this can intensify our praise and worship.
 Knowing the price that was paid will keep this walk as weal walk with God.
 Of course, we must grow, walk in the faith, and be a witness, but it is the cross that makes all of this possible.
 This is what I want to address: the real walk afterward.
 I want to keep this as simple as possible.
 The reality of us is that folks are human.
 God knows our humanity and is aware of our humanness, frailties, tendencies, and the like.
 As a Pastor and a Mental Health Therapist, I would like to take us on a journey as both.

-Sermon:
+Every one of the chapters of the book will conclude with some reflective questions or prompts that you, the reader, can use for a more practical application of the lessons in this book.
+For this chapter, consider the following:

+• What does "walking with God" mean to you personally?

+• Reflect on a moment when you felt overwhelmed by the world.
+How did you navigate it?

+• Write about your understanding of the "simplicity of the gospel."
+How does it shape your faith journey?

+CHAPTER 1

+FORGIVENESS

+Sermon

 Zechariah 3

 3 Then he showed me Joshua the high priest standing before the angel of the Lord, and Satan[a] standing at his right side to accuse him.
 2 The Lord said to Satan, “The Lord rebuke you, Satan!
 The Lord, who has chosen Jerusalem, rebuke you!
 Is not this man a burning stick snatched from the fire?”